CodeYourFuture/syllabus-archive/js-core-3/week-1/lesson.md

 In teams, the students should have quick discussion about the ways that they have solved bugs or errors they've had in the past.

-When they finish the discussion we should regroup and gather together all the ways that they have solved bugs in the past
+When they finish the discussion we should regroup and gather together all the ways that they have solved bugs in the past.

 ##### Thinking like a computer

 The most important skill you can develop is thinking analytically and logically - exactly the same as a computer.
 In the exercises soon we will be using our logical skills to slowly step through a program to see what is going wrong.

-##### JSHint in VSCode

-It's a great skill to get good at recognizing these errors when they happen to you but you can also use tools to help you find these errors before you run your code.
-You can use the JSHint extension for VSCode which you can [download here](https://marketplace.visualstudio.com/items?itemName=dbaeumer.jshint).

 ##### Test Often